Strengthen relationships by understanding the core needs and values that drive you and others.

 Essential Motivator patterns are dynamic, not static, and they influence, not limit, our behaviors and talents.
 There are four patterns, one is likely your core and represents what you can do endlessly, effortlessly and generally very well:

-- Catalyst with a drive for meaning-centered contributions and a natural, diplomatic skills set
+- Catalyst pattern with a drive for meaning-centered contributions and a natural, diplomatic skills set

-- Stabilizer with a drive for continuity-centered contributions and a natural, logistical skill set
+- Stabilizer pattern with a drive for continuity-centered contributions and a natural, logistical skill set

-- Improviser with a drive for impact-centered contributions and a natural, tactical skill set
+- Improviser pattern with a drive for impact-centered contributions and a natural, tactical skill set

 Essential Motivators helps you understand you own needs and values, in addition to flexing to work more effectively with others.
 It is used extensively in coaching, team retreats and stress management to support growth and success.